-The authors would like to thank Gustavo de Veciana, Pablo Serrano and Jaume Barceló for their very useful revisions of previous versions of this article.
-We also thank the anonymous reviewers of this paper for their valuable comments.
+The authors would like to thank G. de Veciana, P. Serrano, and J. Barceló for their very useful revisions of previous versions of this paper and would like to acknowledge the Spanish Directorate General of Traffic for kindly proving us with the empirical traces used in this work.
+The authors would also like thank the anonymous reviewers for their valuable comments.